TommySoucy/H3MP/README.md

 ## IMPORTANT

-- TNH can be played if server host is TNH instance host and goes into the TNH game before everyone else
+- See incompatibilities section below for a list of known incompatible mods and modes.
+- Only report bugs if you don't use any of the mods from the incompatibilities list.
+- Report bugs directly to VIPkiller17#4326 on discord and always send **_full_** output logs.
-- Currently only made for game branch "alpha - Mod Safe"
+- Currently only made for game branch "alpha - Mod Safe".

 ## Manual Installation